Top advantages of SaaS LMS vs hosted LMS solutions

 By offering this type of freedom to your learners, you can promote greater engagement with the content and also greater retention.
 Administrators can even review participants’ progress and update the system while on the go.

 It’s important to note that not all SaaS LMSs are designed with mobile in mind, so you do have to do your homework before choosing a platform.
-To ensure maximum accessibility, go with a mobile-first platform like Axonify.
+To ensure the maximum accessibility, go with a mobile-first platform like Axonify.

 Integration with third-party applications

 One often-overlooked benefit of a SaaS LMS is its ability to integrate seamlessly with other cloud-based systems, including CRM software and HRIS platforms.
 Often the integration can be completed with a simple API, no developers required.
-For example, Axonify integrates with many HCM, LMS and WFM tools, and many of these product integrations are already built in for seamless customisation.
+For example, Axonify integrates with many HCM, LMS and WFM tools, and many of these product integrations are already built in for seamless customization.

 By allowing data to flow seamlessly between your LMS and other business software, you can benefit from enhanced tracking and reporting while also automating important tasks (such as tracking each person’s career development goals and following up with team members who forget to retake failed quizzes).